GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

 ## F) Over the Internet and far away

-Next we will invoke our **touched.sls** over internet on our minion, slave01.
+Next we will invoke our **touched.sls** over the internet on our minion, slave01.
-For this, we cmd **sudo salt 'slave01' state.apply touched**
+For this, we cmd **sudo salt 'slave01' state.apply touched** on our master VM.

 ![touched_slave](https://github.com/user-attachments/assets/2dca3800-a840-4d8e-a89a-5c08a0252c97)